 Know Before Visiting Santo Domingo

 Book well in advance of traveling to Santo Domingo is the fist tip especially if going in peak season and during festivals.
 There are harmful mosquitos here so pack and apply lots of repellant.
-It is rare to find violent crime in this city, however, there can be petty crime such as pickpockets and bag snatching, so be aware of this.
+It is rare to find violent crime in this city, however, always be aware of your surroundings.
 All shops expect you to haggle.
 Never stray from guided tour groups.

 Weather in Santo Domingo